 The agreement can be a purchase agreement, employment agreement, a sales agreement, etc. If it’s in writing, it’s important enough for you to take a moment and not endorse that document until you take 24 hours to either review it or go through the document with an attorney.

 Review Written Agreements

-Every day at least, well, pretty much, at least once a week I do get a phone call or somebody comes in and what they’ve done is they’ve endorsed an agreement, and they’re panicked because they didn’t know what was in the agreement before they signed.
-And I’m not here to laugh, quite frankly to me it’s the gift that keeps on giving.
-But I’ll share with you, just one story recently I had a young man who was buying a newer construction home for around $600,000, and he had an earnest money deposit that he had already put down on the home for approximately $30,000.
-And he didn’t read the contract and he had second thoughts, probably about a week to two weeks later.
-And he called me panicked and he wanted to know if he could get out of the agreement.
-I said, well, did you read your agreement?
-He says, “honestly, no.” And while that’s a very big investment, it doesn’t surprise me.
+At least once a week I get a phone call or someone comes to me because they’ve endorsed an agreement, and they’re panicked because they didn’t know what was in the agreement before they signed.
+And I’m not here to laugh—quite frankly, to me, it’s the gift that keeps on giving.
+But I’ll share with you just one story.
+Recently, I had a young man who was buying a newer construction home for around $600,000, and he had an earnest money deposit he had already put down on the home for approximately $30,000.
+He didn’t read the contract and he was having second thoughts about a week to two later.
+He called me in a panic to see if he could get out of the agreement.
+I said, “Well, did you read your agreement?
+“He says, “honestly, no.” And while that’s a very big investment, it doesn’t surprise me.

-So, you know, if you’re rushed and you don’t know what you’re signing, you’re going to have a problem later on.
-It’s more expensive.
-I always like to say, pay me now or pay me later.
-It’s cheaper to sit with an attorney to go through the document that you want to review, that you want to engage with because you’re going to be legally bound to it at some point in time.
+So, if you’re rushed and don’t know what you’re signing, you may have a problem later, and it can be expensive.
+It costs less to sit with an attorney to review documents that you want to engage with if you’re going to be legally bound at some time.